-I am a social scientist whose research can be situated at the intersection between social human-robot interaction, assistive and educational technologies, and multimodal interaction.
+I am a social scientist whose research can be situated at the intersection between social human-robot interaction, assistive and educational technologies, and multimodal and affective interaction.
 I am interested in studying the emotional and social linkage that the interaction with social robots triggers, how this can be used for assistive and educational purposes, and how it might impact and shape our society.

 In this sense, I am interested in the following research questions:

 - How do humans express social and emotional engagement with social robots in different contexts (e.g., school, nursing home, museum)?

 - Which behavioral (verbal and non-verbal) and physiological cues can social robots use to recognize social and emotional engagement in users?